rclancey/constitution/Composition-of-the-Judiciary.md

 > A Trial Court may issue a finding that an Act of Parliament or any rule or regulation promulgated by an executive agency violates one or more provisions of this Constitution.
 Such a finding shall have no force in law unless affirmed by the Supreme Court.
 A finding of Constitutional defect with an Act of Parliament shall require the concurrence of three fifths of the members of the Supreme Court.
 Parliament may overrule such a finding with a vote of two thirds of its members within thirty days of such a finding, otherwise the entirety of the Act in question shall be nullified.
 >
 > All other cases may before the Supreme Court shall be decided by a majority of its members.
 Where no majority can be found, the ruling on appeal shall stand, without force of precedent.

-~~Parliament shall establish Courts of Appeal, which shall have original appellate jurisdiction over the Trial and Administrative Law courts as Parliament shall direct.
-A Court of Appeal shall be composed of fifteen judges.
-In all cases brought before a Court of Appeals, a panel of three judges randomly assigned by a method determined by Parliament shall hear all matters under appeal.
-Should the panel fail to reach a unanimous decision on any matter under appeal, the losing party shall be entitled to an en banc hearing from the entire Court.~~

-Trial Court districts, Administrative Law Court .
-Criminal charges shall be tried in the district in which the offense is alleged to have occurred.
-Civil suits shall be tried in the district in which the conduct at issue is alleged to have occurred.
->
-> A Trial Court shall have assigned to it no fewer than fifteen judges, and as many more as Parliament shall direct.
-In any case brought before a Trial Court, one of its judges shall be randomly assigned, via a method determined by Parliament.
->
-> All parties to a case before a Trial Court have a right to trial by an impartial jury of their peers.
-The judge shall be the trier of law, and the jury the trier of fact.
-A jury shall be composed of twelve members and three alternates.
-In any criminal proceding, a jury's finding of fact, including a verdict of guilt or innocence, must be unanimous, and beyond reasonable doubt.
-In any civil proceding, a jury's finding of fact must be supported by at least nine jurors and by a preponderance of the evidence.
->
-> A Trial Court may issue a finding that an Act of Parliament violates one or more prvisions of this Constitution.
-Such a finding shall have no force of law unless affirmed by the Supreme Court.
->
-> A Trial Court may also issue a finding that a rule or regulation promulgated by an executive agency, or an Act of an inferior legislature is in violation of either this Constitution, or of an Act of Parliament.
-Such a finding is subject to appeal but shall be binding across the Trial Court district unless reversed by the Court of Appeal with jurisdiction, or the Supreme Court.

-> Parliament shall establish Administrative Law Court districts.
-Administrative matters shall be handled in the district in which the initiating party claims as his or her primary residence, or in the district in which the initating party proposes to engage in covered conduct.

-> Parliament shall establish Courts of Appeal, which shall have original appellate jurisdiction over the Trial and Administrative Law courts as Parliament shall direct.
-A Court of Appeal shall be composed of fifteen judges.
-In all cases brought before a Court of Appeals, a panel of three judges randomly assigned by a method determined by Parliament shall hear all matters under appeal.
-Should the panel fail to reach a unanimous decision on any matter under appeal, the losing party shall be entitled to an en banc hearing from the entire Court.
->
-> A Court of Appeal may reverse or uphold any ruling of law, but shall only reverse a finding of fact to grant relief to the accused in a criminal proceeding.
->
-> Parliament may establish a procedure whereby Trial Court findings of Constitutional defect in Acts of Parliament may be reviewed by Courts of Appeal.
->
-> Should a Court of Appeal affirm a finding from a Trial Court that a rule or regulation promulgated by an executive agency, or an Act of an inferior legislature is in violation of either this Constitution, or of an Act of Parliament, such a finding shall be binding on Trial Court districts within the jurisdiction of the Court of Appeal.

-> The Supreme Court shall be the court of final appeal.
-It shall be composed of fifteen mambers.
-It shall hear all appeals in cases of Treason, findings of Constitutional defect in Acts of Parliament, and any other case which any three of its judges agree to hear.
->
-> A finding of Constitutional defect with an Act of Parliament shall require the concurrence of three fifths of the members of the Supreme Court.
-Parliament may overrule such a finding with a vote of two thirds of its members within thirty days of such a finding, otherwise the entirety of the Act in question shall be nullified.
-All other cases may be decided by a majority vote.
->
-> Should the Supreme Court affirm a finding from an inferior court that a rule or regulation promulgated by an executive agency